rapid7/insightconnect-plugins/ec2_investigations/help.md

 #### Clam AV

 This action is used to scan a directory with ClamAV.
-This action requires the host to have clamav installed.
+This action requires the host to have clamAV installed.

 ##### Input